microsoft/VoTT/README.md

     ![](media/6_Review.jpg)
  6. When the model finishes processing, validate tags, re-export and retrain it
  7. Repeat step 1 on new videos until the model performance is satisfactory

+## Supporting additonal object detection Export and Review formats.

+In the latest release we provide support for [Export and Review formats](https://github.com/CatalystCode/VOTT/tree/master/src/lib/detection_algorithms).
+To add a new object detection format, copy the interface folder and use the Yolo and CNTK implementations as reference.

 ## Upcoming Features